 #naturalwine made from 75yo Xarello Vines.
-Slight cider vibe, with remnants of banana runts, ginger, and flowers. — a day ago
+Slight cider vibe, with remnants of banana runts, ginger, and flowers. — 3 months ago

 Cool label, but can you explain what the hell "sérine" is?
 Apparently it's some tight clustered Syrah clone that's both "highly precise" and "vulnerable to disease".
 Sounds risky...
 Especially considering this comes from the frighteningly steep terraces of Cote Rotie.
 Not only that, but the wines were made without new oak or sulfur.
 He also picks early and uses some amount of carbonic maceration.
 Jean Michel Stephan uses to work for Guigal, but I guess he must of learned "what not to do" instead of mimicking the style.